RTEMS/rtems-docs/eng/req/items.rst

 This type refines the :ref:`SpecTypeLink` through the ``role`` attribute if the value is ``proxy-member``.
 It defines the proxy member role of links.
 Items may use this role to link to :ref:`SpecTypeProxyItemTypes` items.

+.. _SpecTypeRegisterBitsDefinition:

+Register Bits Definition
+^^^^^^^^^^^^^^^^^^^^^^^^

+A value of this type shall be of one of the following variants:

+* The value may be a set of attributes.
+This set of attributes specifies a register bit field.
+Single bits are bit fields with a width of one.
+All explicit attributes shall be specified.
+The explicit attributes for this type
+  are:

+  brief
+      The attribute value shall be an :ref:`SpecTypeInterfaceBriefDescription`.

+  description
+      The attribute value shall be an :ref:`SpecTypeInterfaceDescription`.

+  name
+      The attribute value shall be a string.
+It shall be the name of the register bit field.

+  properties
+      The attribute value shall be a list of strings.
+It shall be the list of bit field properties.
+Properties are for example if the bit field can be read or written, or an access has side-effects such as clearing a status.

+  start
+      The attribute value shall be an integer number.
+It shall be the start bit of the bit field.
+Bit ``0`` is the least-significant bit.

+  width
+      The attribute value shall be an integer number.
+It shall be the width in bits of the bit field.

+* There may be no value (null).

+This type is used by the following types:

+* :ref:`SpecTypeRegisterBitsDefinitionDirective`

+* :ref:`SpecTypeRegisterBitsDefinitionVariant`

+.. _SpecTypeRegisterBitsDefinitionDirective:

+Register Bits Definition Directive
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This set of attributes specifies a register bits directive.
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

+default
+    The attribute value shall be a list.
+Each list element shall be a :ref:`SpecTypeRegisterBitsDefinition`.
+The default definition will be used if no variant-specific definition is enabled.

+variants
+    The attribute value shall be a list.
+Each list element shall be a :ref:`SpecTypeRegisterBitsDefinitionVariant`.

+This type is used by the following types:

+* :ref:`SpecTypeRegisterDefinition`

+.. _SpecTypeRegisterBitsDefinitionVariant:

+Register Bits Definition Variant
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This set of attributes specifies a register bits variant.
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

+definition
+    The attribute value shall be a list.
+Each list element shall be a :ref:`SpecTypeRegisterBitsDefinition`.
+The definition will be used if the expression defined by the ``enabled-by`` attribute evaluates to true.
+In generated header files, the expression is evaluated by the C preprocessor.

+enabled-by
+    The attribute value shall be an
+    :ref:`SpecTypeInterfaceEnabledByExpression`.

+This type is used by the following types:

+* :ref:`SpecTypeRegisterBitsDefinitionDirective`

+.. _SpecTypeRegisterBlockIncludeRole:

+Register Block Include Role
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This type refines the :ref:`SpecTypeLink` through the ``role`` attribute if the value is ``register-block-include``.
+It defines the register block include role of links.
+Links of this role are used to build register blocks using other register blocks.
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

+name
+    The attribute value shall be a string.
+It shall be a name to identify the included register block within the item.
+The name shall be unique within the scope of the item links of this role and the :ref:`SpecTypeRegisterList`.

+.. _SpecTypeRegisterBlockMemberDefinition:

+Register Block Member Definition
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A value of this type shall be of one of the following variants:

+* The value may be a set of attributes.
+This set of attributes specifies a register block member definition.
+All explicit attributes shall be specified.
+  The explicit attributes for this type are:

+  count
+      The attribute value shall be an integer number.
+It shall be the count of registers of the register block member.

+  name
+      The attribute value shall be a :ref:`SpecTypeRegisterName`.

+* There may be no value (null).

+This type is used by the following types:

+* :ref:`SpecTypeRegisterBlockMemberDefinitionDirective`

+* :ref:`SpecTypeRegisterBlockMemberDefinitionVariant`

+.. _SpecTypeRegisterBlockMemberDefinitionDirective:

+Register Block Member Definition Directive
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This set of attributes specifies a register block member definition directive.
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

+default
+    The attribute value shall be a
+    :ref:`SpecTypeRegisterBlockMemberDefinition`.
+The default definition will
+    be used if no variant-specific definition is enabled.

+offset
+    The attribute value shall be an integer number.
+It shall be the address of the register block member relative to the base address of the register block.

+variants
+    The attribute value shall be a list.
+Each list element shall be a :ref:`SpecTypeRegisterBlockMemberDefinitionVariant`.

+This type is used by the following types:

+* :ref:`SpecTypeRegisterBlockItemType`

+.. _SpecTypeRegisterBlockMemberDefinitionVariant:

+Register Block Member Definition Variant
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This set of attributes specifies a register block member definition variant.
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

+definition
+    The attribute value shall be a
+    :ref:`SpecTypeRegisterBlockMemberDefinition`.
+The definition will be used
+    if the expression defined by the ``enabled-by`` attribute evaluates to true.
+In generated header files, the expression is evaluated by the C preprocessor.

+enabled-by
+    The attribute value shall be an
+    :ref:`SpecTypeInterfaceEnabledByExpression`.

+This type is used by the following types:

+* :ref:`SpecTypeRegisterBlockMemberDefinitionDirective`

+.. _SpecTypeRegisterDefinition:

+Register Definition
+^^^^^^^^^^^^^^^^^^^

+This set of attributes specifies a register.
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

+bits
+    The attribute value shall be a list.
+Each list element shall be a :ref:`SpecTypeRegisterBitsDefinitionDirective`.

+brief
+    The attribute value shall be an :ref:`SpecTypeInterfaceBriefDescription`.

+description
+    The attribute value shall be an :ref:`SpecTypeInterfaceDescription`.

+name
+    The attribute value shall be a string.
+It shall be the name to identify the register definition.
+The name shall be unique within the scope of the :ref:`SpecTypeRegisterBlockIncludeRole` links of the item and the :ref:`SpecTypeRegisterList`.

+width
+    The attribute value shall be an integer number.
+It shall be the width of the register in bits.

+In addition to the explicit attributes, generic attributes may be specified.
+Each generic attribute key shall be a :ref:`SpecTypeName`.
+The attribute value may have any type.

+This type is used by the following types:

+* :ref:`SpecTypeRegisterBlockItemType`

+.. _SpecTypeRegisterName:

+Register Name
+^^^^^^^^^^^^^

+The value shall be a string.
+The name consists either of an identifier, or an identifier and an alias.
+The identifier and alias are separated by a colon (``:``).
+The identifier shall match with the name of a register definition of the item (see :ref:`SpecTypeRegisterDefinition`) or the name of a register block include of the item (see :ref:`SpecTypeRegisterBlockIncludeRole`).
+If no alias is specified, then the identifier is used for the register block member name, otherwise the alias is used.
+If the register block member names are not unique within the item, then a postfix number is appended to the names.
+The number starts with zero for each set of names.
+The value shall match with the regular expression "``^[a-zA-Z_][a-zA-Z0-9_]*(:[a-zA-Z_][a-zA-Z0-9_]*)?$``".

+This type is used by the following types:

+* :ref:`SpecTypeRegisterBlockMemberDefinition`

 .. _SpecTypeRequirementDesignGroupIdentifier: